nix-community/docnix/README.md

 ## The Basics

+The following section will introduce the outlining rules for using doc comments and introduce the new builtin functionalities.

 ### For the Content

 **Rule 1: Use multiline comments starting with `/**` to start a doc comment**.